 You know AAUW has a lot to offer college students.
 Whether it’s lifting up the voices of women or funding campus projects, our community gives students a leadership edge.
-But too often, students don’t know about us, even when their schools are AAUW college/university partner members.
+But too often, students don’t know about us, even when their schools are AAUW college/university members.

 That’s where you come in.
 Whether you’re an AAUW member who lives near campus, a professor teaching a class related to AAUW issues, or a director in the student life office, you have the opportunity to tell students how they can connect with our community, on and off campus.